Back to blog

 How the transcript editor works

-The transcript is generated by WhisperX and attributed to each speaker by name.
+The transcript is generated by AI and attributed to each speaker by name.
 Every word in the transcript corresponds to a precise time range in the underlying audio.
-When you delete text, Podli marks those segments for removal.
-On finalisation, the cuts are applied directly to the individual speaker tracks — before they are mixed together — using a 50ms quarter-sine crossfade at each edit point to keep the result sounding natural.
+When you delete text, Podli marks those segments for removal - deleted words appear struck through so you can see exactly what will be cut before committing.
+On finalisation, the cuts are applied directly to the individual speaker tracks - before they are mixed together - using a short crossfade at each edit point to keep the result sounding natural.

 You're not editing the waveform - you're editing the meaning, and the audio follows.